danieljmg/Nemo_tool/README.md

 `( F_new_boolean Or ( E_enumerated_integer == D_integer ))`

 Real world models pre and post transformation are to be found in the examples folder.

+## Installation

+Nemo has been tested in Python 3.8.1 x86_64 at the moment, with up-to-date libraries (`pycosat`, `files`,  `re` and `z3py` modules must be installed).

+To install pycosat in windows:

+- Install Microsoft Build Tools for Visual Studio 16
+  - Select: Workloads → C++ build tools.
+  - Select only “Windows 10 SDK” (assuming the computer is Windows 10).
+To use MSVC cl.exe C / C++ compiler from the command line, additionally select the C++ build tools.
+- `pip install pycosat`

+To simply install Z3py:

+`pip install z3-solver`

+Now you can pull/download and run Nemo.